Virginia Veterinary Centers

 High-frequency sound ultrasound allows us to look inside your pet’s body, without the use of ionizing radiation.
 The resulting ultrasound images are captured in real-time, showing the structure and movement of the body’s internal organs, and even their blood flow utilizing Doppler imaging.
 Ultrasound imaging can be performed with minimal restraint or sedation and is invaluable in diagnosing many conditions.
 Ultrasound can also be used to guide procedures, such as tissue or fluid sampling with pinpoint accuracy.

-During an outpatient ultrasound, the Internist will perform the ultrasound and provide a written report to the referring clinic.
-The referring clinic will relay the result to the owner and make appropriate recommendations.
-The internist will have no direct communication with pet owners.
+During an outpatient ultrasound, we will perform the ultrasound and provide a written report to your primary care veterinarian.
+Your primary care veterinarian will relay results and make appropriate recommendations.
+Outpatient ultrasound visits do not involve consultation with a VVC Internist.

 No food after midnight.